 - Rusted or brittle metal on/around the door

-Replacing Your Garage Door Weather Stripping
+How to Install Garage Door Seals & Weather Stripping

 1. Garage Door Bottom Seals (Door Sweeps)